buddhist-uni/buddhist-uni.github.io/_content/booklets/anthologizing-buddhists_yost-tyson.md

 publisher: "Cornell University"
 address: "Ithaca, NY"
 pages: 197
+openalexid: W1776818427
 ---

-> These narratives are carefully constructed literary productions that offer a window into both the world of the Indic society in which they were initially composed and the Chinese society which translated them.
+> a study of avadāna narratives found in two related anthologies, the *Za piyu jing* 雜譬喻經 (T207) and the *Zhong jing xuan za piyu* 眾經撰雜譬喻 (T208). [...]
+These narratives are carefully constructed literary productions that offer a window into both the world of the Indic society in which they were initially composed and the Chinese society which translated them.